aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Backward compatibility/Use_UTC_forCaseAndStartEndDate.rst

 :Type:	Selection
 :Range:	The settings listed below
-:Default:	On in newly created projects; Off for existing projects
+:Default:	On in newly created projects; Off for converted old AIMMS projects